 Is car insurance included?

-package with the hire price.
-Each company will have a different policy, so it’s important to do your research to work out the best deal for you.
-The typical things that are covered are:
+Usually, the car hire firm will include basic insurance cover with the hire price.
+Each company will have a different policy, so it's important to do your research to work out the best deal for you.
+As a rule of thumb, however, the typical things that are covered are:

 - Vehicle theft: this protects you from the worst case scenario; someone steals your car.

 - Collision damage waiver: This will cover you in case of collision or damage, the most common reason to claim on your insurance.

 - Third party: If you are in an accident with someone and you injure them or cause damage to their property, they will be compensated by the insurance company if you have third party insurance.

 It's important to remember that with every car insurance policy, there is an “excess” payment.
 This is a cash payment made by the claimant to the insurance company in event of accident or theft.
 This is often very costly (around £500 or more), so you're likely to want car hire excess cover too, which would enable you to claim back any excess payment you make.

 Key things to look out for when hiring a car abroad

 We’ve compiled a helpful list of other things to look out for when hiring a car abroad, that you might not necessarily think to check:

 - Pre-existing damage: It is important to inspect the car properly before hiring it.
 This means going through the car with the rental company, and taking and photos of damages.
 Make sure to record even the tiniest details with photo evidence, to guarantee that they do not charge you for it when you return the car.